satiniize/software-renderer/README.md

 - Pure software rendering (no GPU acceleration)
 - Modular codebase for easy experimentation
 - Uses [SDL](https://github.com/libsdl-org/SDL) for window management and input (as a submodule)
+- Bitmap image loading and saving
+- Entity Component System (ECS) architecture
+- Basic physics simulation
+- Sprite rendering

+## Architecture

+The project follows an Entity Component System (ECS) architecture.
+This means that game objects are represented as entities, which are essentially IDs.
+Each entity can have multiple components, which store data related to different aspects of the entity (e.g., position, sprite, physics).
+Systems operate on entities based on their components.

+## Key Components

+- `Bitmap`: Handles bitmap image loading, saving, and pixel manipulation.
+- `EntityManager`: Manages the creation and destruction of entities.
+- `ComponentStorage`: Stores components for each entity.
+- `TransformComponent`: Stores the position, rotation, and scale of an entity.
+- `SpriteComponent`: Stores the bitmap and size of a sprite.
+- `RigidbodyComponent`: Stores the physical properties of an entity, such as velocity, gravity, and AABB (Axis-Aligned Bounding Box).
+- `PhysicsSystem`: Updates the position and velocity of entities based on their `RigidbodyComponent` and `TransformComponent`.
+- `SpriteSystem`: Draws sprites to the screen based on their `SpriteComponent` and `TransformComponent`.

 ## Getting Started